Docs

 Read-Only

 The component can be set to read-only, which prevents the user from modifying its value.
-A read-only Multi-Select Combo Box still allows opening of the overlay, which then shows only the selected values, instead of all of the options.
+A read-only Multi-Select Combo Box still allows opening the overlay, which then shows only the selected values, instead of all the options.
 This can be useful if selected values have been collapsed into the overflow chip.

 Internationalization (i18n)